By Laura Blumenfeld, Washington Post Writer

 patients whose diagnoses have been reclassified as MPD.
 (While numbers of

-about child abuse and its aftereffects.)
-For the past year, she has been
+awareness about child abuse and its aftereffects.)
+For the past year, she

 Jay is a friendly kind of shy.
 The skinny kid at the edge of the court